AMA-Labs/odc_drone_paper_notebooks/docs/notebooks_operation_manual.md

-# AMA Open Data Cube Drone Paper Notebooks
+# Operation Manual

-This document will guide users through the process of installing and configuring the Open Data Cube (ODC) Jupyter Notebook server.
+This document will guide users through the process of operating the Jupyter Notebook server.

 ## Contents